 11 reasons angel investors choose to invest in startups

-1. A killer opportunity
+1. A considerable opportunity

 Startups that spot an addressable market that can be exploited or disrupted, with lucrative results, have greater chances of securing investment.

-Recognising such growth opportunities as an investor isn’t always easy, however, as the case of Amazon proves.
+Recognising such growth focused opportunities as an investor isn’t always easy, however, as the case of Amazon proves.

 Often the shrewdest angel investors are those who spot a winning market opportunity that others have overlooked.

 2. An alluring management team

 When the people driving the business are clearly going places, angels find the pull to invest hard to resist.

 There is no watertight model for the perfect startup management team, but sought-after ingredients include chemistry (between each other and the business investor), in-depth understanding of the target market and sector, relevant experience, flexibility - in terms of being able to adjust approaches and learn from mistakes – and the right skills needed for the stage the business is at.

 Whilst management functions required as the startup blossoms into a successful SME can be added later, integrity is a key factor - are the founders trustworthy?
 Are they giving the investor the full story about their aims, credibility and intentions?